0xharib/0xharib.github.io/_posts/2023-01-19-edtech-in-the-diamond-age.md

 Carl checks his schedule on his phone.
 He sees that three children have used their reward points this week to ask for TruMeets with Miranda.
 Carl sighs.
 He doesn't understand why EduQation insists on offering TruMeets.
-They could get their AI to simulate the interaction and these kids would be able to tell the difference.
+They could get their AI to simulate the interaction and these kids wouldn't be able to tell the difference.
 It was a matter of principle perhaps.

 CUT TO: